 Observations of delivery practices were limited to deliveries conducted at the time of assessments.
 Quality of delivery care may change with case-load, case complexity, staffing patterns and time of the day.
 Observations were conducted by observers trained in EENC clinical practice, using standard checklists to limit potential observation bias.
 Observations of delivery practice may have also been subject to the Hawthorne effect resulting in a bias to improved practices.
 The consistent finding of hygiene practice gaps however, suggests that observation bias did not significantly influence practices reported here.

 WASH is emphasized in Sustainable Development Goal targets 6.1 and 6.2 as well as the Global Strategy for Women's, Children's and Adolescent's Health and Standards for improving quality of maternal and newborn care in health facilities .
 Our findings show that WASH services for maternal and newborn care remain inadequate in hospitals in East Asia and the Pacific.
 All countries should adopt WASH standards aligned with international recommendations and incorporate WASH indicators into routine monitoring systems.
 Assessments to determine the availability of services in facilities at all levels are needed, along with studies to better determine correlations between WASH service availability, hygiene practices and infectious disease outcomes.
 Regular monitoring is essential for tracking progress and should be integrated into approaches to improving quality of care.
-The EENC approach, adopted in the eight countries assessed here, does so using regular hospital self-monitoring by hospital teams and shows promise for future progress.
+The EENC approach, adopted in the seven countries assessed here, does so using regular hospital self-monitoring by hospital teams and shows promise for future progress.
 Addressing hygiene and sanitation limitations requires not just improvements in availability of infrastructure and supplies but also changes in work environments needed to motivate staff to consistently apply appropriate WASH practices.